Career Opportunities2023-09-08T13:49:28-07:00

 Desired Education and experience:

-Working towards 6 core units of early childhood education and an interest to be fully qualified with 12 core units of coursework in early childhood education or child development; at least one course must be in each of the following:
+Working towards 6 core units of early childhood education and interest to be fully qualified with 12 core units of coursework in early childhood education or child development; at least one course must be in each of the following:

 Physical requirements: